percona/percona-toolkit/docs/user/pt-kill.rst

  Causes pt-kill to create the sentinel file specified by "--sentinel" and exit.
 This should have the effect of stopping all running instances which are watching the same sentinel file.

+--[no]strip-comments

+ default: yes

+ Remove SQL comments from queries in the Info column of the PROCESSLIST.